fareed1983/profile/site/homepi-cicd-pipeline.md

 **Pod**
 The smallest deployable units of computing comprising of one or more containers that can be created and managed in Kubernetes.

+**Terraform**
+An IaC tool that allows for building, changing and versioning infrastructure which can include components like compute instances, storage, and networking; and high level components like DNS entries.

 ### 1.3.
 Goals of this Tutorial {#1.3.-goals-of-this-tutorial}